And greetings to you once again, ladies and gentlemen, music lovers, thrill seekers all across the fruited plain.

 First of all, Julie is exactly right.

-You don't want the main breadwinner losing his job.
+Whether you're wealthy or poor, you don't want the main breadwinner losing his job.

-Okay, let me refresh for people just waking up, you know, welfare recipients just joining uh show today at this at this time.
+You know, welfare recipients just joining a show today at this time.

 The NFL has revised its policy on suspensions of players guilty of wife beating.

-It used to be two games, now it's six games, first offense, and a full year, the second offense, with no guarantee of reinstatement.
+Now it's six games, first offense, and a full year, the second offense, with no guarantee of reinstatement.

-So it's not gonna get reported.
+So it's not going to get reported.

-There's gonna be more of it going on than everybody knows about because these women aren't gonna report it, and and Nancy is calling to agree.
+There's going to be more of it going on than everybody knows about because these women aren't going to report it.

 Yes, sir.

-And also, uh, I think that the other side of the coin is it's gonna get abused by the really hot crazy chicks who, you know, will threaten their boyfriend with with this kind of thing, because if you're familiar with the hot crazy matrix, the better looking they are generally the crazier they are, and they might, you know, use it like that lady did who said she was her husband was downloading porn to try to get him in trouble, but he wasn't even living in the house.
+And also, I think that the other side of the coin is it's going to get abused by the really hot, crazy chicks who, you know, will threaten their boyfriends with this kind of thing because if you're familiar with the hot, crazy matrix, the better looking they are, generally the crazier they are.

-Wait, wait, wait, wait, wait, wait, wait.
+Wait, wait, wait, wait, wait, wait.

-The hot crazy matrix?
+The hot, crazy matrix?

 This guy comes out and explains the hotter the girl is, the crazier she is.

-And you know, these are zones where it's safe to date a good looking girl.
+And, you know, these are zones where it's safe to date a good-looking girl.

 Exactly.